 - Support the Children’s Garden Project and other efforts to teach children and their families about urban gardening.

-For information about our various programs, please visit the Programs section of our website.
+For information about the programs we support, please visit the Programs section of our website.
 Click here to read more about plans to build the new school and cafeteria.